Tchernobill/Confluence/Lore/DarkNight.md

 - Implementation of isolation protocols through manufactured paranoia

 ### Command and Control Architecture
-TMP employs a sophisticated distributed C2 system utilizing encrypted communications between nanobots.
-This network, codenamed "Neurosyn," operates on frequencies between 0.1-4 Hz, mimicking natural brainwave patterns to avoid detection by standard neural scanning equipment.
+DarkNight employs a sophisticated distributed C2 system utilizing encrypted communications between nanobots.
+This network operate in the low-power 10GHz range but is able to operates on frequencies between 0.1-4 Hz, mimicking natural brainwave patterns to avoid detection by standard neural scanning equipment.

 The system reportedly includes:
 - **Primary Control Hub:** Located in the host's amygdala